electricduck/atfile/README.md

         * Both GNU and BusyBox versions supported
     * [`websocat`](https://github.com/vi/websocat) _(optional: needed for `stream`)_
 * **PDS:** [Bluesky PDS](https://github.com/bluesky-social/pds)
-    * Other PDSs (such as[millipds](https://github.com/DavidBuchanan314/millipds)) remain untested, but if they implement standard `com.atproto.*` endpoints, there should be no reason these won't work
+    * Other PDSs (such as [millipds](https://github.com/DavidBuchanan314/millipds)) remain untested, but if they implement standard `com.atproto.*` endpoints, there should be no reason these won't work
     * Filesize limits cannot be automatically detected.
 By default, this is 50MB
         * To change this on Bluesky PDS, set `PDS_BLOB_UPLOAD_LIMIT=<bytes>`
         * If the PDS is running behind Cloudflare, the Free plan imposes a 100MB upload limit